• New York

 Kester Kafeero

-I have graduated in the Spring of 2021 from Bridgewater State University as a senior.
-My passion is writing about social issues and dissecting them with the use of research to form my opinion about them.
-I want my readers to take action and change the world.
+Kester Kafeero is based out of Peabody, Massachusetts.
+His passion is writing about social issues and dissecting them with the use of research for his readers to take action and change the world.

 Related Posts